Chymyst/chymyst-core/docs/chymyst04.md

 `Chymyst` provides special features for static molecules:

 - Only non-blocking molecules can be declared as static.
-- It is an error if a reaction consumes a static molecule but does not emit it back into the soup, or emits it more than once.
-- It is also an error if a reaction emits a static molecule it did not consume, or if any other code emits additional copies of the static molecule at any time.
-(However, this feature is easy to simulate with local scoping, which can prevent other code from having access to a molecule emitter.)
-- Static molecules are emitted directly from the reaction site definition, by special **static reactions** (see below) that run only once.
+- Static molecules are emitted directly from the reaction site definition, by special **static reactions** (see below) that are guaranteed to run only once.
 In this way, static molecules are guaranteed to be emitted once and only once, before any other reactions are run and before any molecules are emitted to that reaction site.
 - Static molecules have “volatile readers” (see below).